 - For the general acquaintance to the star sky

 - For bright variable stars

 - For a view of the star sky

 - When you want to study the details on the planet` discs

-- If your goal are dim galaxies and fogs
+- If your goal is dim galaxies and fogs

-- With too dim stars (no less than 11 stellar magnitude)
+- With too dim stars (no less than 11 stellar magnitudes)

 Keep to the point, what can you see with astronomy binoculars and which increase?

 - Milky Way.
 Of course, the most famous object in our galactic, you don`t need anything except your eyes to see it!
 However, with a binocular, you`ll open the whole exciting world, hold on!
 Don`t forget the chocolate bar 🙂